UnUniFi/laws/moderator.md

 ## Rights

+- `@moderators` can get reward by GUU token following to the EXP points of MEE6.
+  - Total amount for distribution will be adjusted every season.
 - `@moderators` can write "A moderator of UnUniFi season 0x*" in your profile or your history for self-branding.

-## Rewards

-- Rewards in GUU token occur to `@moderators` following to the EXP points of MEE6.
-  - Total amount for distribution will be adjusted every season.

 ## Obligation